 When not at our hospital Dr. Hardoon enjoys spending time with her family and three dogs (two Belgian Tervurens and a Shetland Sheepdog) and cat.
 In her time off you may find her competing with one of her Belgian Tervurens at one of the local dog shows in conformation, obedience and agility or participating in an event as a member of the Berkshire or Wine Country Belgian Tervuren Clubs.
 She also enjoys caring for her saltwater fish tank, as well as cooking and gardening.

 Guillermo Martinez, LVT & Hospital Manager

 Guillermo Martinez was born in Buenos Aires, Argentina before moving to New York.
 He completed his undergraduate degree at Queens College.
 He’s had a life-long dream to work with animals, which lead him to complete his degree as a Licensed Veterinary Technician at the State University of New York at Suffolk.
 He has over 20 years experience working with dogs & cats.

 Guillermo is our version of the “Dog Whisperer” and you can tell that he has a special interest in animal training & behavior.
 He is also interested in pet nutrition and natural supplements for dogs and cats.
 He is tri-lingual and speaks both Spanish & Italian.
 In his spare time he enjoys travel, sports, fishing, and going to the beach.
-He shares his home with 4 dogs and 1 cat.
+He shares his home with four wonderful dogs and a special rescue cat.